 I took the photo of Floki and Chris below using a smaller aperture of f-7.1.
 Notice how much more is in focus.
 Even the car in the background is relatively sharp.

 A larger aperture would have made the photo better by blurring out unimportant parts.
-To get that larger aperture I would have had to change the shutter speed which, in this case, would not have hurt the photo.
+To get that larger aperture I would have also had to increase the shutter speed which, in this case, would not have hurt the photo.
 I will talk about that in the next two sections.

 A shutter is basically a light-proof “curtain” between the lens and the sensor.
 It slides open to allow light to reach the sensor and then closes after a given amount of time.
 That time is called the shutter speed and can range from several seconds to 1/4000th of a second.
 The shutter speed serves two basic purposes.
 It varies the amount of light reaching the sensor and it can blur or make sharp a moving object.